• Skip to primary navigation

 Do I have to use your recipe for yoghurt pastry?

 No, you can use your own favourite pastry recipe.
-You could even just tip the filling into a regular casserole dish and top with a sheet of store-bought puff pastry.
+You could even tip the filling into a regular casserole dish and top it with a sheet of store-bought puff pastry.

-If you enjoyed this recipe for raised beef and onion pie, you may like to try some of my other pie recipes.
+If you enjoyed this pie you may also like to take a look at some of my other pie recipes:

 A baked beef and onion raised pie fresh from the oven.